 CRS tends to arise within one to five days of the CAR T cells’ infusion into the patient, although it may occur weeks later in some cases.
 For most patients, the condition is mild enough that it can be managed with standard supportive therapies, such as acetaminophen and intravenous fluids.

-In many cases, CRS is followed by a second wave of side effects that involve the nervous system, according to Dana-Farber’s Caron Jacobson, MD, clinical director of the Institute’s Cellular Therapies Program and a leader of clinical trials of CAR T-cell therapy for patients with treatment-resistant large B-cell lymphomas.
+In many cases, CRS is followed by a second wave of side effects that involve the nervous system, according to Dana-Farber’s Caron Jacobson, MD, medical director of the Institute’s Immune Effector Cell Therapy Program and a leader of clinical trials of CAR T-cell therapy for patients with treatment-resistant large B-cell lymphomas.
 These problems can include tremors, headaches, confusion, loss of balance, trouble speaking, seizures, and sometime hallucinations.
 While the causes of the symptoms are not well understood, the symptoms generally subside in a few days, although they can last for weeks in some cases.
 Extreme cases may be managed with steroids.